Blog Thumbnail

 Is Indian B.ED Acceptable in Canada?

 B.Ed or a Bachelor of Education is an undergraduate professional degree program to prepare students for work as a teacher in schools.
 To know if your particular B.ED degree by a particular institution is accepted or not, you need to opt for an ECA (Educational Credential Assessment) from an authorized body.
 ECA is a process to verify that your foreign degree, certificate, or diploma is valid and equal to those given in Canadian.
+Dream to study in Canada, take your first step now - click here

 Which Canadian Province/Territory Has High Demand for Teachers?